 Although I do not know whereabouts in the village Samuel lived, from a Notice of an Auction published in the Norwich Chronicle & Norwich Gazette on the 29th September, 1832, Samuel Wright farmed in Great Ellingham.

 Illustration by Christine Fuller

-Catalogues giving details of the items for sale were said to be available from the “place of sale”, and from the Inns in the neighbourhood, as well as from the Auctioneer, Samuel Newson, of Hingham.
+Catalogues giving details of the items were said to be available from the “place of sale”, and from the Inns in the neighbourhood, as well as from the Auctioneer, Samuel Newson, of Hingham.